 Despite its beautiful characteristics, ivy plants are one of the most commonly banned plants by HOAs due to their ability to grow quickly.
 Uncontrolled plants can become invasive in a small amount of time.
 For example, ivy plants from one neighbor’s yard can quickly invade a neighbor’s property in one growing season.

-Getting to the Root of the Problem – Ways to Prevent Plumbing Problems Caused by Tree Roots
+Ways to Prevent Plumbing Problems Caused by Tree Roots

 Any time you plant a tree, shrub or other plant with a complex root system near your home, you are taking a chance.
 Doing the proper measuring and research before planting these types of trees, bushes or shrubs can help you avoid costly plumbing and sewer problems.